DataDog/documentation/content/guides/outliers.md

 You should set the tolerance parameter depending on how similarly you expect your group of hosts to behave—larger values allow for more tolerance in how much a host can deviate from its peers.

-#### Scaled DBSCAN
+#### ScaledDBSCAN

 The distance threshold of the DBSCAN algorithm is independent of the overall scale of the metrics.
 This can lead to seemingly spurious outliers when the overall scale of the metrics is large compared to the distances between hosts and the median time series.
 Consider a group of constant time series with values {1000, 1001, 1002, 1005, 1015}.
 The median series will be a constant series at 1002.
 DBSCAN with a tolerance of 3.0 will identify the series at 1015 to be an outlier, even though it may be almost indistinguishable from the other series visually on the graph.

-The Scaled DBSCAN algorithm scales the distance threshold according to the relative magnitudes of the median series and the hosts’ distances to the median series.
+The ScaledDBSCAN algorithm scales the distance threshold according to the relative magnitudes of the median series and the hosts’ distances to the median series.
 In most situations, it will behave the same as regular DBSCAN does.
 However, when the median series is large compared to the distances to the median series, the distance threshold becomes proportional to the size of the median series.
 As a result, assessing whether two time series are close depends on the scale of the median series.

-Here is a comparison of DBSCAN and Scaled DBSCAN with tolerances of 3 on field data size in a group of Elasticsearch nodes:
+Here is a comparison of DBSCAN and ScaledDBSCAN with tolerances of 3 on field data size in a group of Elasticsearch nodes:

 ![](/static/images/outliers/outliers-scaled-dbscan-es.png)

-### Median Absolute Deviation (MAD)/Scaled MAD
+### Median Absolute Deviation (MAD)/ScaledMAD

 The  [Median Absolute Deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) is a robust measure of variability, and can be viewed as the robust analog for standard deviation.
 Robust statistics describe data in such a way that they are not unduly influenced by outliers.